Remote Operations service tasks

 Y

-Client Connection that retrieves the file from the virtual path and writes it to the file system path
+Client Connection to be used to retrieve the file from the virtual path and write it to the file system path.
+It is suggested to define a variable and specify the Client Connection name in the contract.

 Resource profile